Industry Internship Program

 - An explanation of their support of the student’s application and participation in the program, including discussion as to how the student is academically and scientifically qualified;

-- An acknowledgment that they are aware of the program’s requirements, including the placement of the student for four (4) months (mid-May through mid-September 2019) at an industry site, and that during this four-month period, the student will be working full-time on projects that may be unrelated to their academic research, at the direction of their industry supervisor;
+- An acknowledgment that they are aware of the program’s requirements, including the placement of the student for the summer months (May through September 2021) at an industry site, and that during this four-month period, the student will be working full-time on projects that may be unrelated to their academic research, at the direction of their industry supervisor;

 - An acknowledgement that the student will be asked to work with their graduate program and institution to identify and minimize tuition and fees costs during their internship.